libp2p/docs/content/concepts/protocols.md

 ### Dialing a specific protocol

-When dialing a remote peer to open a new stream, the initiating peer sends the protocol ID they'd like to use.
+When opening a new stream on a connection, the initiating peer sends the protocol ID it would like to use.
 The remote peer will use the matching logic described above to accept or reject the protocol.
 If the protocol is rejected, the dialing peer can try again.

-When dialing, you can optionally provide a list of protocol IDs instead of a single ID.
+When opening a new stream, the initiator can optionally provide a list of protocol IDs instead of a single ID.
 When you provide multiple protocol IDs, they will each is tried in succession, and the first successful match will be used if at least one of the protocols is supported by the remote peer.
 This can be useful if you support a range of protocol versions since you can